Birchington: Economy

 At the 2011 UK census, the economic activity of residents in the village aged 16–74 was 31.7% in full-time employment, 14.4% in part-time employment, 10.1% self-employed, 5.7% unemployed, 3.0% students with jobs, 4.3% students without jobs, 18.2% retired, 4.9% looking after home or family, 5.5% permanently sick or disabled and 2.1% economically inactive for other reasons.
 The percentage of retired people was significantly higher than the national figure of 13.7%.
 20.6% of the village's residents aged 16–74 had Level 4 qualification or higher, compared to 27.3% nationwide.
-According to Office for National Statistics estimates, during the period of April 2001 to March 2002 the average gross weekly income of households in the Birchington-on-Sea electoral wards was £460 (£23,986 per year).
+According to Office for National Statistics (ONS) estimates, during the period of April 2001 to March 2002 the average gross weekly income of households in the Birchington electoral wards was £460 (£23,986 per year).

 The industry of employment of residents in 2011 was 16.1% retail, 17.2% health and social work, 5.8% manufacturing, 12.3% education, 1.3% real estate, 9.6% construction, 4.9% transport and storage, 2.2% communications, 6.7% public administration, 4.3% hotels and restaurants, 3.1% finance, 0.8% agriculture, 1.1% energy and water supply, and 5.2% other community, social or personal services.
 Compared to national figures, the village had a relatively high number of workers in the construction and health/social care industries and a relatively low number in manufacturing.
 Many residents commute to work outside the village; at the 2001 census, the village had 3,370 employed residents, but only 1,711 jobs.

 As a seaside resort, the village has an economy based around tourism, with several hotels, caravan parks and leisure attractions.
-The village shopping centre attracts walk-in trade from tourists.
-One of the largest retailers is the Co-Op (formerly Somerfield) supermarket.
+The shopping centre attracts walk-in trade from tourists.
+One of the largest retailers is the Co-op supermarket.
 The elderly population of the village has generated health and social care jobs at local care homes and at the Birchington Medical Centre.
 At the 2001 census, 1.4% of the village's population resided in a medical or care establishment, compared to the national average of only 0.8%.